Specialty Clinics

 Location: UCLA Semel Institute, 300 Medical Plaza

-Directors: James T. McCracken, M.D. and Amanda Gulsrud, Ph.D.
+Directors: Benjamin Schneider, M.D. and Amanda Gulsrud, Ph.D.

 The Child and Adult Neurodevelopmental (CAN) Clinic provides multidisciplinary assessments and evidence-based treatment for children, adolescents, and adults with neurodevelopmental conditions and social development impairments related to autism spectrum disorder (ASD), developmental delays, and genetic conditions.